scientist-softserv/derivative-rodeo/README.md

 - a parent identifier
 - an original filename
-- a set of named derivatives; each named derivative might have path to a "known" already extisting file.
+- a set of named derivatives; each named derivative might have path to a "known" already existing file.

 We process the original manifest in an [Arena](./lib/derivative/rodeo/arena.rb).
 During processing we might spawn multiple "child" processes from one derivative.
 For example splitting a PDF into one image per page.
 Each of those page images would then have their own [Derivative::Rodeo::Manifest::Derived](./lib/derivative/rodeo/manifest/derived.rb) for further processing.